dcunited001/dcunited001.github.io/_posts/2016-05-17-the-death-of-creativity.md

 ourselves to differ in relation to some universal constants.
 Individuality is evaporating because these cultural touchstones we use to define ourselves are becoming buried in a sea of mimicry.
-It's ironic that uniformly amplified stochastic expression of novel cultural elements -- in other words, maximized, wholly and equivalent individualistic expression -- would threaten individuality itself.
+It's ironic that uniformly amplified, stochastic expression of novel cultural elements would threaten individuality itself.
+In other words, if everyone has the capacity for maximized, wholly and equivalent individualistic expression, then individuality disappears because we lose those centralized touchstones.

 For what are we, if we lack these unifying cultural elements that we use to define ourselves?
 How can one compare themselves to someone